eslint/eslint/docs/rules/no-implicit-globals.md

-# disallow variable and `function` declarations in the global scope (no-implicit-globals)
+# Disallow declarations in the global scope (no-implicit-globals)

+It is the best practice to avoid 'polluting' the global scope with variables that are intended to be local to the script.

+Global variables created from a script can produce name collisions with global variables created from another script, which will usually lead to runtime errors or unexpected behavior.

+This rule disallows the following:

+* Declarations that create one or more variables in the global scope.
+* Global variable leaks.
+* Redeclarations of read-only global variables and assignments to read-only global variables.

+There is an explicit way to create a global variable when needed, by assigning to a property of the global object.

+This rule is mostly useful for browser scripts.
+Top-level declarations in ES modules and CommonJS modules create module-scoped variables.
+ES modules also have implicit `strict` mode, which prevents global variable leaks.

+By default, this rule does not check `const`, `let` and `class` declarations.

+This rule has an object option with one option:

+* Set `"lexicalBindings"` to `true` if you want this rule to check `const`, `let` and `class` declarations as well.

+## Rule Details

+### `var` and `function` declarations

 When working with browser scripts, developers often forget that variable and function declarations at the top-level scope become global variables on the `window` object.
 As opposed to modules which have their own scope.
 Globals should be explicitly assigned to `window` or `self` if that is the intent.
 Otherwise variables intended to be local to the script should be wrapped in an IIFE.

-## Rule Details

-This rule disallows `var` and named `function` declarations at the top-level script scope.
+This rule disallows `var` and `function` declarations at the top-level script scope.
 This does not apply to ES and CommonJS modules since they have a module scope.

 Examples of **incorrect** code for this rule: